PhD Programme in Data Science

 Curriculum

-PhD students in the Data Science Programme must complete a curricular component of at least 12 ECTS credits.
+Students enrolled in the Data Science PhD program must complete at least 12 ECTS credits.
 These credits can be earned through a combination of specialized courses, transferable skills training, and research-related activities.

 For more information on course offerings, visit the UZH Course Catalogue and the ETH Zurich Course Catalogue.